 Providing different levels of benefits to classes of employees is at the core of benefits compensation and is routinely done by major corporations.
 Federal regulations state that "a plan or issuer may treat participants as two or more distinct groups of similarly situated individuals if the distinction between or among the groups of participants is based on a bona-fide employment-based classification consistent with the employer's usual business practices."

-To comply with these regulations, employee classes within the defined contribution health plan (usually set up with a Section 105 Plan) must:
+To comply with these regulations, employee classes within the defined contribution health plan (usually set up with an HRA) must:

 Be based on bona-fide business differences.
 These may include job categories, geographic location, part-time or full-time status, etc.